AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/creating-an-engagement-program/understanding-engagement-programs.md

 ## Person Cadence {#person-cadence}

 A **person cadence** is a status that defines its ability to receive content from an engagement program.
-You can use the **Change Engagement Program Cadence** flow step to change this to Paused or Normal.
+You can use the **[!UICONTROL Change Engagement Program Cadence]** flow step to change this to Paused or Normal.

   ![](assets/image2014-9-15-15-3a25-3a55.png)